Neon-CRM/.github/README.md

 # .github
-Neon CRM for MacOS - Nonprofit platform with donor management, fundraising, and membership tracking tools.
+Download Neon CRM for nonprofit management and donor tracking on MacOS and Windows.
+Nonprofit CRM platform.